FAQs for Prospective Students

 Each student is assigned to a primary HSP (Health Service Provider) where they will complete the majority of their placements.
 In addition, students will be required to complete some of their placements externally i.e. within other Health Service Providers and external sites.

-General Nursing students are assigned to either Cork University Hospital, Bon Secours Hospital, South Infirmary Victoria Hospital or Mercy University Hospital.
-These are all located centrally in Cork City.
+General Nursing students are assigned to either Cork University Hospital, Bon Secours Hospital, South Infirmary Victoria Hospital, Mercy University Hospital or South Tipperary General Hospital.

 Intellectual Disability Nursing students: COPE